-Following our previous blog on managing construction sites, additional guidance has been issued to assist the construction industry as the Government extends the lockdown for at least another three weeks.
+Following our previous blog on managing construction sites, additional guidance had been issued to assist in construction project management as the Government extended the lockdown for at least another three weeks.

 Construction Leadership Council procedures

 The Construction Leadership Council has released version three of the Site Operating Procedures which provides clarification on safe working practices in England during the coronavirus outbreak.
 Other restrictions may apply in Scotland, Wales and Northern Ireland.